mdbauer/new-site/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my website!
-I am a research economist at the [Federal Reserve Bank of San Francisco](https://www.frbsf.org/), which is part of the Federal Reserve System, the central bank of the United States.
+I am a research economist at the [Federal Reserve Bank of San Francisco](https://www.frbsf.org/) studying monetary policy, macroeconomics and financial markets.
 In addition, I am a research fellow at [CEPR](https://cepr.org/), [CESifo](https://www.cesifo.org/en), and the
 [IMFS](https://www.imfs-frankfurt.de/en.html).
 I am currently on leave from the [University of Hamburg](https://www.uni-hamburg.de/).

 My research focuses on the role of financial markets for the macroeconomy,